Want to get ahead? Need to catch up? Take a Winter Class online!Register Today

 What are the costs associated with participating in the Fallon Fellowship?

 There are no tuition charges to students for participating in the program itself.
 Fallon Ambulance sponsors the cost of the training course and related materials.
 Students will be required to provide their own black slip resistant footwear by Phase Two and pay all fees associated with certification examinations which totals $220.
 Fallon Ambulance will also provide uniforms to students who advance to Phase Two and Three of the program.

 Will I get paid to participate in the Fallon Fellowship program?

 Students will receive compensation from Fallon Ambulance Service for Phases Two and Three of the program.
 The hourly compensation for those phases are slated to be paid at $14 per hour.
 Students will not be compensated during Phase One of the program, however, there are no tuition costs associated with the program as phase one is sponsored by Transformative Healthcare/Fallon Ambulance Service.

 How many students will be participating in the Fallon Fellowship program?

-The initial cohort of Fallon Fellows will be 16 Curry students for the fall 2020 semester.
-We expect to offer a second cohort of 16 Curry students the ability to become Fallon Fellows in spring 2021.
+The initial cohort of Fallon Fellows was 16 Curry students for the fall 2020 semester.
+The spring 2021 cohort will be up to 24 qualified Curry students.

 Can recent graduates of Curry College apply for the Fallon Fellowship program?